 United States formally announces troop reduction in Iraq

-WASHINGTON, Sept 9 (Reuters) - The United States military on Wednesday announced that it would be reducing its presence in Iraq from 5,200 to 3,000 troops this month, formalizing a move that had been long expected.
+WASHINGTON, Sept 9 (Reuters) - The United States military on Wednesday announced that it would reduce its presence in Iraq from 5,200 to 3,000 troops this month, formalizing a long-expected move.

 Last month, Reuters reported that the United States was expected to reduce its troops presence in Iraq by about a third.